Responsible products and services policy statement

 Managing Complaints

-We pride ourselves on getting it right for our customers, first time.
-But occasionally there are times when we need to put things right.
-That's what remediation is all about, and we always aim to put customers back in the position they would have been in had the issue not occurred.
-Our Remediation framework sets out the requirements we need to meet to ensure we remediate customers fairly and consistently when conducting remediation activity, wherever this happens for customers.
-We also have a dedicated team, the Remediation Centre of Excellence, which consists of specialists working together to apply our remediation principles and processes, enabling us to scope, design and deliver remediation projects repeatedly – meaning we can fix problems faster and keep our customers happier.
+Our Remediation framework sets out the requirements we need to meet to ensure we remediate customers fairly and consistently when conducting remediation activity.
+We have a dedicated team, the Remediation Centre of Excellence, which consists of specialists working together to apply our remediation principles and processes, enabling us to scope, design and deliver remediation projects repeatedly – meaning we can fix problems faster and keep our customers happier.
+The Remediation Executive Committee monitors and oversees all remediation activity.

 Policy governance

 Our main policy guiding the design, sale and service of our products and services is the Product Lifecycle Policy, owned by two of our Executive Committee members.
-It is overseen and approved by internal committees, that are attended by senior leaders (including Board members) and experienced professionals from across the business.
+The policy is overseen and approved by internal committees, that are attended by senior leaders (including Board members) and experienced professionals from across the business.
+Policy controls are tested independently to ensure appropriateness and effectiveness.
 We also engage with external stakeholders and initiatives to share best practice, expertise and ways of improving the financial services industry as a whole.